With Instructables you can share what you make with the world, and tap into an ever-growing community of creative experts.

 Make a physical Escher print by cutting different parts of a tessellation in different materials.

 Get a digital copy of your favorite tessellation either by scanning a paper copy of searching the web.
 I chose reptiles.

 Cut the second and third layers from acrylic.I chose 1/8 thick acrylic and cut with the protective paper still on.
-While this prevents burn marks on ...
+While this prevents burn marks on the finished ...

 Assemble the layers together with nuts and bolts.
 Seperate the layers by approximately 0.5 using stand-offs or multiple nuts.